1amLonewolf/ExcellentLifeFoundation/QWEN.md

    - Smooth transitions and hover effects
    - Modern CSS techniques like backdrop filters and gradient overlays
    - Visual enhancements using glass-morphism effects
+   - Comprehensive styling for all pages with consistent theme
+   - Animated buttons with shimmer effects
+   - Mobile-responsive adjustments for all screen sizes

 3. **JavaScript Functionality**:
    - Adds smooth scrolling behavior when clicking "Make a Gift" button
+   - Handles donation page redirection functionality
    - Improves user experience for key interactions

 4. **Design Elements**: